- What to do

 Stockholm Pride – the Nordics' largest Pride

 On a wider scale, the capital plays host to Stockholm Pride – the biggest festival of its kind in the Nordic region and one of Sweden’s largest events.
 This perennial summer highlight attracts tens of thousands of Swedish and international LGBTQ+ visitors each summer, transforming this beautiful city into one big party.
-In 2023, Stockholm Pride celebrates 25 years and the festival will be held 31 July-6 August.
+In 2024, Stockholm Pride will be held 29 July-3 August.

 West Pride in Gothenburg